Inventory

 After voters in Milton, Mass., rejected a housing proposal and remain non-compliant with state law, a panel of judges will hear arguments next week

-As part of the broader community operating within the service area of the Massachusetts Bay Transportation Authority (MBTA), the affluent Boston suburb of Milton — with a population of roughly 29,000 people — was directed to comply with a new state law requiring the construction of new multifamily housing units in areas served by public transit.
+As part of the broader community operating within the service area of the Massachusetts Bay Transportation Authority (MBTA), the affluent Boston suburb of Milton — with a population of roughly 29,000 people — was directed to comply with a new state law requiring zoning to permit the construction of new multifamily housing units in areas served by public transit.

 But while some towns in the area, including Newton, have been working to comply with the law, Milton has resisted.
 Earlier this year, local media reported that Milton’s voters rejected the new housing plan that would bring the city into compliance, setting off a firestorm of debate.